DataDog/documentation/content/en/tracing/trace_collection/single-step-apm.md

 ## Requirements

-The single step APM instrumentation beta only supports tracing Java, Python, Ruby, Node.js, and .NET Core services on `x86_64` architectures.
+Single step APM instrumentation only supports tracing Java, Python, Ruby, Node.js, and .NET Core services on `x86_64` architectures.

 {{<  callout header="false" url="http://dtdg.co/apm-onboarding" >}}
-For Kubernetes deployments, a private beta is available for tracing Java, Python, Node.js, .NET Core, and Ruby services.
+For Kubernetes deployments, a private beta is available for tracing Java, Python, Ruby, Node.js, and .NET Core.
 {{< /callout >}}

 ## Enable APM on your services in one step